Adult Education Programs

 - Provide an official sealed transcript from the last high school they attended.

 Twenty-two (22) credits are required to earn the AHS Diploma.
 Required courses for RichmondCC's Adult High School Diploma program are:

 AHS diploma graduates receive their Adult High School diploma from Richmond or Scotland County Board of Education in conjunction with Richmond Community College.
 Call (910) 410-1970 for more information.

 What is the High School Equivalency Diploma (HSE) Program?

 The High School Equivalency (HSE) Diploma Program is designed to help the adult earn the equivalent of a high school diploma.
 The student studies subjects in the five areas of writing, reading, mathematics, social studies and science.
 There is no charge to enroll in the HSE Diploma program.
 Orientation class is required prior to enrollment.

-RichmondCC provides testing for two of the HSE tests: the GED and HiSet.
+RichmondCC primarily provides testing for two of the HSE tests: the GED and HiSet.

 Adult Basic Education